n-mam/cpp-npl/README.md

   /**
    * File upload.
 The lambda argument is an input callback which is invoked
    * multiple times with chunks of file data.
-Returning false from this callback
+Returning false from this
-   * completes the file upload indicating that there is no more file data to be uploded.
+   * callback indicates that there is no more file data to be uploded.
+Return
+   * true for recieving subsequent callbacks
    */
   ftp->Upload([](char **b, size_t *n) {
     *b = "This is file data.";